 - How much can the spam industry make by spamming search engines?

-During his speech, he pointed out ways that people have attempted to manipulate search results, such as mad libs-like insertions of keywords into templates for pages like in his slide above, cloaking and other spam approaches to optimizing pages, and paid links and comment spamming.
-In addition to talking to academic audiences about search quality, he has been working on doing something to increase the quality of search results.
+During his speech, he pointed out ways that people have attempted to manipulate search results, such as mad libs-like insertions of keywords into templates for pages like in his slide above, cloaking, and other spam approaches to optimizing pages, and paid links and comment spamming.
+In addition to talking to academic audiences about search quality, he has been working on improving the quality of search results.

 Returning the “best” search results

-Most patents include a section describing problems they intend to address; in this new patent we’re told the intent is to return the best results for a search based upon a measure of the quality of documents by adding an additional quality score for at least some queries.
+Most patents include a section describing problems they intend to address; in this new patent, we’re told the intent is to return the best results for a search based upon measuring the quality of documents by adding an additional quality score for at least some queries.

 When the patent was written in 2005, the quality of pages returned for a particular query was measured with an Information Retrieval (IR) score calculated by how relevant a document might be to a query, and a score based upon links pointing to pages.

 That IR score might be created by looking at matches between queries and the words on a web page.
 Matching words in a query and a page’s title might score higher than a match between the query and words in the page footer.
-If matching text is found in fonts that are larger or bolded or italicized, that text might count more than words in normal text.
+If matching text is found in larger or bolded fonts, or italicized, that text might count more than words in normal text.

 A page that includes all of the terms in a query might also have a higher IR score than a page that only includes one or some of the terms.

-These and other similar types of signals might be combined to create an IR score for a page to determining the “quality” of results in pages for a search.
+These and other similar types of signals might be combined to create an IR score for a page to determine the “quality” of results in pages for a search.

-In addition to using an IR score for pages, a search engine might look at the link structure between pages to rank documents, though we are told that there are times when that link structure might be “unavailable, unreliable, or limited in scope,” which would limit its use and value.
+In addition to using an IR score for pages, a search engine might look at the link structure between pages to rank documents.
+However, we are told that there are times when that link structure might be “unavailable, unreliable, or limited in scope,” which would limit its use and value.